 Active in the institutional and associative sectors of the art world for over 20 years, she is a member of the think tank European Cultural Parliament and she co-founded their Youth Network, she worked at the Goethe-Institut, at CUMEDIAE and the Swedish Institute.

 Specialised in cultural strategic relations she is an advocate for the insertion of art and culture in sectors traditionally seen as non-creative.
 In 2015 she was awarded the Marshall Memorial Fellowship (of the German Marshall Fund of the United States) aiming to reinforce transatlantic relations.
 Her individual focus was art as crime and conflict prevention, art in international relations and cultural diplomacy. email@example.com

 Thank you to investors and ifa laboratory founding partners Alexis Kouzmine –Karavaïeff , David Laurier and Fredrik Runnquist.

-Alexis Kouzmine –Karavaïeff is a partner of ifa laboratory.
-After graduating from business school and studying art history in Ecole du Louvre, Alexis established himself in Shanghai in 2003 where he worked for a British corporation.
-He then decided to dedicate his time to his passion by co-founding a contemporary art gallery in Shanghai.
+Alexis graduated from business school and studied art history in Ecole du Louvre, thereafter he established himself in Shanghai in 2003 where he worked for a British corporation.
+He then decided to dedicate his time to his passion by co-founding ifa gallery, a contemporary art gallery in Shanghai.
 Located in an old textile factory building in M50, the famed art district of Shanghai, and later on in an elegant British house in Jing’An district, ifa gallery became an important place by showcasing some emerging and established artists in the Chinese art scene.

-Fredrik Runnquist is a partner of ifa laboratory and likewise a business angel and art-collector commuting between Stockholm and London.
+Fredrik is a business angel and art-collector commuting between Stockholm and London.
 Fredrik is passionate about start-ups and collects Swedish modern art.